AmirChGit/youtube_ads_skip/README.md

 ## Overview

-This Chrome extension automatically skips YouTube ads by monitoring a specific ad element on the page.
+This Opera extension automatically skips YouTube ads by monitoring a specific ad element on the page.
 It uses a MutationObserver to detect changes in the ad element and triggers the ad-skipping routine when necessary.
 The extension also allows manual triggering of the ad-skipping routine using the `²` key or the mouse wheel button.

 ## Features